 Alexandra Villarreal O'Rourke is an immigrant from Mexico

 Fellowship awarded to support work towards a JD in Law at Harvard University

 ALEXANDRA VILLARREAL O'ROURKE is a general counsel and chief compliance officer at Valon.
 Previously, she was an assistant general counsel and senior vice president of digital banking and advanced solutions at Bank of America.
-Previously, she was a partner in the Financial Services group at McGuireWoods LLP where she is focusing on state and federal regulatory advising and FinTech issues.
-Previously, she worked as Senior Counsel at Consumer Financial Protection Bureau, and as an attorney with the US Department of State's Office of the Legal Adviser, where she worked on matters relating to immigration and terrorism.
+Previously, she was a partner in the Financial Services group at McGuireWoods LLP where she was focusing on state and federal regulatory advising and FinTech issues, senior counsel at Consumer Financial Protection Bureau, and an attorney with the US Department of State's Office of the Legal Adviser, where she worked on matters relating to immigration and terrorism.

 Alexandra is married to Allen O'Rourke, and has two daughters, Catalina and Mariana.

 Alexandra was born in Monterrey, Mexico and was naturalized as an American citizen in 2001.
 Her mother lives in Mission, Texas.

 Alexandra received her JD from Harvard University, cum laude.
 At Harvard, she was on the board of the Latino Law Review and co-founded the Harvard Immigration Project.
 Before law school, Alexandra was a Senator George J. Mitchell scholar at Queen's University in Belfast, where she obtained an LLM with distinction in international human rights law and criminal justice.
 Alexandra graduated with highest honors and Phi Beta Kappa from the University of Texas at Austin with degrees in finance and Plan II liberal-arts honors.